Experts on why home insurance can be more expensive in smaller towns

 Purchasing a sump pump (which removes excess water from a basement in the case of flooding), or a backflow valve (which prevents water from a sewer line flowing the wrong way during heavy rain events), are two ways to lower insurance premiums.
 Upgrading your home monitoring system could also be a worthwhile way to protect your property while also lowering premiums, although Shmuel said it’s important to speak to your insurer about the exact kinds of systems that qualify to lower your premium.

 Experts agree it’s worth consulting local brokerages in the community you’re moving to.
-Local insurance brokers know the area better and know what’s needed compared to someone sitting in a call centre.
+Local insurance brokers know the specific area better and what’s needed to maintain adequate coverage.

 Source: Salmaan Farooqui, Canadian Press